Organized changing station: teal & pink cloth diapers, inserts, wipes, and silver nursing cups in a velvet pouch.

 $47.61

-When cloth diapering keeps you moving between rooms and routines, having expressed milk ready at body temperature matters.
+When cloth diapering keeps you moving between rooms and routines, having expressed milk ready at body temperature (37–40°C) matters.
 Battery + USB-powered, compact, leak-proof lid.
-30-day money-back guarantee.
+Not HSA/FSA eligible.
+30-day return window.
+Use code BOTTLEWARMER10 for 10% off.

 Cloth diaper troubleshooting infographic showing three common problems leaking stink and stains with fix instructions and warning badges

-Fix it fast: Leaks, stink, and stains each have a specific cause and a specific fix.
-Most problems resolve within one or two wash cycles once the correct adjustment is made.
+Fix it fast: Leaks, stink, stains and rash each have a specific cause and a repeatable fix.
+Most problems resolve within one or two wash cycles once the right adjustment is made.

 💧